 Halong Bay VietnamQuang Ninh, Vietnam

-Halong Bay Vietnam, the “8th World Wonder” is situated in the north-east region of Viet Nam, about 4 hour drive from Hanoi.
+Halong Bay Vietnam of Ha Long Bay is situated in Quang Ninh province, in the north-east region of Vietnam, about 4 hour drive from Hanoi.
 Halong Bay comprises the sea area of Halong City, Cam Pha Town and a part of Van Don island district, Quang Ninh Province.
 It borders Cat Ba Island to the […]

-Halong Bay Vietnam, the “8th World Wonder” is situated in the north-east region of Viet Nam, about 4 hour drive from Hanoi.
+Halong Bay Vietnam of Ha Long Bay is situated in Quang Ninh province, in the north-east region of Vietnam, about 4 hour drive from Hanoi.
 Halong Bay comprises the sea area of Halong City, Cam Pha Town and a part of Van Don island district, Quang Ninh Province.
 It borders Cat Ba Island to the south-west, the mainland to the west with a 120km-long coastline.

 Halong Bay covers a total area of 1,553km², including 1,969 islands of various sizes, 989 of which have been given names.
 There are two kinds, limestone and schist, which are concentrated in two main zones: the south-east (belonging to Bai Tu Long Bay) and the south-west (belonging to Ha Long Bay).
 The average geological age of the islands is between 250 and 280 million years old.

 Halong Bay Vietnam has been called by the great national poet Nguyen Trai: “a marvel of the earth erected towards the high skies”.
 While exploring the bay, you will feel lost in a legendary world of stone islands which shapes change depending on the angle and the light.